Q-SKADOO/Cuda_By_Example/Ch3_Notes/Notes.md

 }
 ```

-SInce our application may depend on certain features of the GPU or needs the fastest GPU or a GPU with an higher affinity to the host then we need to be familiar with this APU since ther is no guarantee that the CUDA runtime will choose the best or most appropriate GPU for our app.
+Since our application may depend on certain features of the GPU or needs the fastest GPU or a GPU with an higher affinity to the host then we need to be familiar with this APU since ther is no guarantee that the CUDA runtime will choose the best or most appropriate GPU for our app.

 ## Key Terms: